kopaka1822/ImageViewer/Docs/filter_manual.md

 *Displayed Name*: Will be displayed in the filter tab as texture name.

-*Shader Name*: Name of the `Texture2D` variable that will be provided to access the texture data.
+*Shader Name*: Name of the `Texture2D` or `Texture3D` variable that will be provided to access the texture data.

 The desired (imported) texture can be selected in the filter menu.